 Due to the high-level nature of these initiatives - which do not define alignments - the project team was unable to estimate the right-of-way costs and potential threats to environmentally sensitive areas.
-However, some initiatives would require new right-of-way, which may cause displacements of homes or businesses, create community impacts (e.g., noise, barrier effects), or affect environmentally sensitive areas.
-The project team identified whether each initiative would require new right of way (Table 46).
+However, some initiatives will require new right-of-way, which may cause displacements of homes or businesses, create community impacts (e.g., noise, barrier effects), or affect environmentally sensitive areas.
+These and other considerations would require further exploration in later stages for any selected Initiatives, since they can be important.
+To assist with their consideration, the project team identified whether each initiative will require new right of way (Table 47).